Cancel anytime

 Core Business Areas

-- Private Label: The design, sourcing, and sale of private-label products, which offer higher margins.
+- Private Label: Develops and sells its own private label brands, which offer higher margins.

 Leadership and Structure

-Jim Conroy is the Chief Executive Officer.
-The company has a traditional corporate structure with a board of directors overseeing management.
+Jim Conroy serves as the Chief Executive Officer.
+The company has a traditional corporate structure with a Board of Directors overseeing management.

 Top Products and Market Share